Generative Distribution Embeddings: Lifting autoencoders to the space of distributions for multiscale representation learning: Statistical and geometric properties of GDEs

+Predictive sufficiency implies a \emph{Rao–Blackwell} improvement principle: conditioning any predictor on a predictively sufficient statistic cannot increase predictive risk under convex loss \cite{torgersen1977prediction}.
+To illustrate this empirically, we consider \(X_i\sim\mathrm{Pois}(\lambda)\) and predict \(\mathbb P(X_{n+1}=0)\).
+The baseline uses the observed frequency of $X_i = 0$, the GDE estimator conditions on the embedding and draws \(10^6\) synthetic samples upon which the baseline estimator is applied, and the Rao–Blackwellized (RB) estimator conditions on the sufficient statistic \(T=\sum_i X_i\).
+In Tab.~\ref{tab:rb-poisson} we can see that the GDE estimator outperforms the RB bound on the data manifold at low sample numbers.
+This suggests GDEs can act as data-driven analogues of Rao–Blackwellization, using synthetic sampling to magnify signal.

-Essentially, a predictive sufficient statistic distills the structural properties of the meta-distribution while marginalizing over sampling variability in the observed data.
-Generative distributional embeddings satisfy this property in practice: they recover consistent representations of underlying distributions, even across diverse domains and observational sample spaces.
+A predictive sufficient statistic distills the structural properties of the meta-distribution while marginalizing over sampling variability in the observed data.
+Generative distribution embeddings achieve this in practice: they recover consistent representations of underlying distributions, even across diverse domains and observational sample spaces.

 We demonstrate this using the multinomial distribution.
-We learn GDEs of 3-dimensional multinomial distributions using a mean-pooled graph neural network (GNN) encoder and a conditional diffusion generator.
+We learn GDEs of 3-dimensional multinomial distributions using a mean-pooled deep sets encoder and a diffusion generator.
 The model's latent space is able to recover the structure of the multinomial simplex (Fig. \ref{fig:multinomial}).
 Next, we use two real-world datasets with discrete class labels and conditionally sample observations according to label identities, which are drawn from the same family of 3-dimensional multinomial distributions.
 For both a three-digit subset of MNIST and a set of three synthetic DNA sequence patterns, GDEs (using 2D and 1D convolutional encoders and diffusion and HyenaDNA generators, respectively) recover the same structure of the underlying multinomial simplex in the latent space.
-Despite coming from three different domains and using three vastly different architectures, the latent geometry learned between these three experiments is nearly identical.
+Despite coming from three different domains and using three vastly different architectures, the latent geometry learned between these experiments is nearly identical demonstrating GDEs capacity to learn signal from noise.

 In fact, the learned geometry is rather particular: the $L_2$ distance in GDE latent spaces in all three cases closely resemble $W_2$ distances between multinomials (computed under a Gaussian approximation).
 This points to a geometric interpretation of GDEs, bringing us to our second theoretical perspective.